Import and Configure Assets

 Initiate the Import

-Once both connection and mapping configurations are saved, you can initiate an asset import by clicking the Actions button and selecting the Import option from the drop-down menu.
+When both connection and mapping configurations are saved, you can initiate an asset import.
+Click the Actions button, then select Import from the dropdown.
 This action pulls the targeted entries from the asset source, maps them based on the mapping configuration, and creates assets in Graylog that can be viewed from the Assets page.

-Click on a source on the Sources page to view or edit its configuration.
+Click a source on the Sources page to view or edit its configuration.

-When importing or syncing an asset, it's name remains the same as in the source.
+When you import or sync an asset, it's name remains the same as in the source.
 Any subsequent imports or syncs match existing assets by name and update all of the details from the backend.
 This way, the asset remains constant and searching is unaffected.

 Warning: Assets that are imported through a mapping are deleted if the corresponding asset in the source is deleted.